aka Nelsinho Piquet, Nelson Angelo Piquet

 After eight years of karting in Brazil he stepped up to racing cars in 2001.
-He started at the fifth round of the 2001 South American Formula 3 championships, and despite only doing seven of the 11 rounds he placed fifth in the championship with one win and 77 points.
-He returned in 2002 and clinched the title in styles, with 13 wins from 18 races and 296 points to second-placed Danilo Dirani’s 189.
+He started at the fifth round of the 2001 South American Formula 3 championship, and despite only doing seven of the 11 rounds he placed fifth in the championship with one win and 77 points.
+He returned in 2002 and clinched the title in style, with 13 wins from 18 races and 296 points to second-placed Danilo Dirani’s 189.

 The time had come for him to pursue his career in Europe and, like his father, he moved to the British Formula Three championship.
 In the Piquet Sports team backed by his father he finished his first year in the championship third with six wins, behind Alan van der Merwe and Jamie Green.
 Nonetheless he impressed the Williams team, who gave him his first F1 test.